flowaicom/flow-judge/flow_judge/models/adapters/baseten/README.md

 Follow the official Baseten instructions: https://docs.baseten.co/invoke/async-secure#creating-webhook-secrets

+### Baseten GPU

+The Flow Judge model can be deployed with A10G or H100 40GB on Baseten's infrastructure.
+You have an option to set the `BASETEN_GPU` environment variable using either `A10G` or `H100` as the value in a notebook environment.
+If in an interactive environment (CLI) you will be asked if you would like to switch to H100.
+The FlowJudge models are then selected based on the architecture and GPU selection:
+A10G -> Flow-Judge-v0.1-AWQ
+H100 -> Flow-Judge-v0.1-FP8

 ## Sync execution

 When running Flow Judge eval, use `Baseten` class as a model